rsandeep15/handle-transactions/README.md

 # handle-transactions
-<p>Use this node app to upload large JSON Transaction documents to the ZenLeaderBoard meteor application. </p>
+<p>Use this node app to upload large JSON Transaction documents to the ZenLeaderBoard Meteor application. </p>

 * Use DynamicUpload.js to watch for new JSON Transaction files coming into the directory and update the Mongo Database